 EDA RLF Award Flexibilities for EDA RLF Recipients Frequently Asked Questions

-EDA is providing certain flexibilities to recipients of EDA-funded Revolving Loan Fund (RLF) awards in light of the impact of COVID-19 on small businesses, the increasing demand for RLF loans, and the need for RLFs to provide credit quickly and efficiently to their communities.
-These flexibilities, discussed further below, include waiving for one year, from May 7, 2020 to May 6, 2021, the RLF regulations that:
+EDA has made available certain flexibilities to recipients of EDA-funded Revolving Loan Fund (RLF) awards in light of the impact of the coronavirus pandemic on small businesses, the increasing demand for RLF loans, and the need for RLFs to provide credit quickly and efficiently to their communities.
+These flexibilities were initially provided for the one-year period of 05/07/2020 through 05/06/2021 and have been extended through 06/30/2022.
+The flexibilities include waiving the RLF regulations that:

 - Establish a minimum interest rate for RLF loans (13 CFR 307.15(b)(1))